 - Detachment (2011): A substitute teacher who drifts from classroom to classroom finds a connection to the students and teachers during his latest assignment.
 A powerful performance by Adrian Brody as a teacher who is broken inside.

-- Dangerous Minds (1995): Louanne Johnson is an ex-marine, hired as a teacher in a high-school in a poor area of the city.
+- Dangerous Minds (1995): Louanne Johnson is an ex-marine, hired as a teacher in a high school in a poor area of the city.
 She has recently separated from her husband.
-Her friend, also teacher in the school, got the temporary job for her.
-After a terrible reception from the students, she tries unconventional methods of teaching (using karate, Bob Dylan lyrics etc) to gain the trust of the students.
+Her friend, also a teacher in the school, got the temporary job for her.
+After a terrible reception from the students, she tries unconventional methods of teaching (using karate, Bob Dylan lyrics, etc) to gain the trust of the students.

-- The Great Debaters (2007): A drama based on the true story of Melvin B. Tolson, a professor at Wiley College Texas.
-In 1935, he inspired students to form the school’s first debate team, which went on to challenge Harvard in the national championship.
+- The Great Debaters (2007): A drama based on the true story of Melvin B. Tolson, a professor at Wiley College, Texas.
+In 1935, he inspired students to form the school’s first debating team, which went on to challenge Harvard in the national championships.
 Even though this is not about school, the teaching influence is primarily in inspiring the students.

 - Half Nelson (2006): An inner-city junior high school teacher with a drug habit forms an unlikely friendship with one of his students after she discovers his secret.
 Ryan Gosling shows glimpses of what makes him a great actor.

-- One Eight Seven (1997): After surviving a brutal attack (Instrument used was a board with nails in it) by a student, teacher Trevor Garfield moves from New York to Los Angeles.
+- One Eight Seven (1997): After surviving a brutal attack (the weapon used was a board with nails in it) by a student, teacher Trevor Garfield moves from New York to Los Angeles.
 Samuel L. Jackson is always convincing as an authority figure.

-- To Sir, With Love (1967): Idealistic engineer-trainee and his experiences in teaching a group of rambunctious white high school students from the slums of London’s East End.
-As of writing this blog I’ve not yet watched this film.
+- To Sir, With Love (1967): About an idealistic engineer-trainee and his experiences in teaching a group of rambunctious white high school students from the slums of London’s East End.

-More than any other I recommend you watch the The Ultimate History Lesson: A Weekend with John Taylor Gatto, free on Youtube.
+More than any other, I recommend you watch The Ultimate History Lesson: A Weekend with John Taylor Gatto, free on Youtube.
 And if you enjoy it support the Tragedy and Hope community who produced it and receive a discount using the coupon code “RAMONTHOMAS” below.